dimsanius/dotfiles/README.md

 ## Install via SSH (recommended)

-:warning: Ensure to generate a new set of SSH keys and add it to this GitHub account. :warning:
+:warning: Ensure to add an SSH key. :warning:

 Following command will install all the deps and environments (will prompt for `sudo` password twice):